 Are there any restrictions on how I can use H/21 materials?

 H/21 materials are available at no charge to registered users of the H/21 site.
-You may download materials and use them subject to the Creative Commons license [details].
+You may download materials and use them subject to the Creative Commons license.

 How can my students use H/21 materials?

 H/21 materials are available at no charge to students of registered users of the H/21 site.
-Its up to you to download what you want and present it to your students through your LMS or otherwise.
+Its up to you to download what you want and present it to your students.

 How can I use H/21 materials?

 The modules are comprehensive and self-contained.
-Of course, you should feel free to adjust them to meet your needs as an instructor.
+Of course, you are free to adjust them to meet your needs.

-What is the teaching philosophy behind the modules?
+What is the teaching philosophy behind the MREs?